janpetzold/az305-learning/README.md

 There are also User-assigned managed identities that can be assigned to multiple resources.
 Managed identities provide an identity for apps to use when connecting to resources that support Microsoft Entra authentication.
 Apps can use the managed identity to obtain Microsoft Entra tokens.
 A managed identity combines Microsoft Entra authentication and Azure role-based access control (RBAC).
 When you use managed identities, you don't need to rotate credentials or worry about expiring certifications.

+A Managed Identity can also be used to get admin access temporarily.

 There are two types of managed identities:

 - **System-assigned**: Some Azure services allow you to enable a managed identity directly on a service instance.
 (Good for **single resource** or independent identitites)
 - **User-assigned**: You can create a managed identity as a standalone Azure resource.
 Create a user-assigned managed identity and assign it to one or more instances of an Azure service.
 A user-assigned identity is managed separately from the resources that use it. (good for **multiple resources** with same identity or need pre-authorization)

 User-assigned managed identities automate credential rotation and can be applied to multiple resources.
 Service principals depend on secrets that expire and do not have automatic credential rotation.

+If a VM shall create/change resources in a RG, the VM should get a Managed Service Identity.

 Summary: